Tonyloyt/mlopsProject/README.md

-# mlopsProject
+# MLOps Project
 A sample repository for demonstration of  MLOps in machine learning projects

-# Housing Price Prediction Project
+## Housing Price Prediction Project

 This project aims to develop a machine learning model to predict housing prices based on various features such as size, bedrooms, bathrooms, garage, and neighborhood.